 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
-After this offering and after giving effect to the conversion of all outstanding shares of our preferred stock into 9,029,551 shares of our common stock upon the closing of this offering, we will have 14,547,796 shares of common stock outstanding based on the 518,245 shares of our common stock outstanding as of April 30, 2015 (or 15,297,796 shares if the underwriters exercise their over-allotment option in full).
-Of these shares, the 5,000,000 shares we are selling in this offering (or 5,750,000 shares if the underwriters exercise their over-allotment option in full) may be resold in the public market immediately, unless purchased by our affiliates.
-The remaining 9,547,796 shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
-Moreover, after this offering, holders of an aggregate of 9,029,551 shares of our common stock, along with the holders of warrants to purchase 24,566 shares of common stock, will have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also plan to register all 3,093,793 shares of common stock that we may issue under our equity compensation plans.
+After this offering and giving effect to the conversion of all outstanding shares of our preferred stock into 116,030,239 shares of our common stock upon the closing of this offering, we will have shares of common stock outstanding based on the 6,659,760 shares of our common stock outstanding as of April 30, 2015.
+Of these shares, the shares sold by us in this offering may be resold in the public market immediately, unless purchased by our affiliates.
+The remaining 122,689,999 shares are currently restricted under securities laws or as a result of lock-up or other agreements, but will be able to be sold after this offering as described in the "Shares Eligible for Future Sale" section of this prospectus.
+Moreover, after this offering, holders of an aggregate of 116,030,239 shares of our common stock, along with the holders of warrants to purchase 315,688 shares of common stock, will have rights, subject to conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+We also plan to register all 39,755,270 shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus.